Gusanidas/take-home-test-alalv/README.md

 ### Implementation

-The code uses a recursive solutions, which means that for a large enough input (\approx 2000 operations) max recursion depth will be reached.
+The code uses a recursive solution, which means that for a large enough input (approx 2000 operations) max recursion depth will be reached.